official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 that did see us genuinely as at war together, with a common interest in a successful outcome … our job as an ally … should be to be with them in their hour of need.

-293 Public hearing, 29 January 2010, page 35.
+[^293]: Public hearing, 29 January 2010, page 35.
-294 Public hearing, 29 January 2010, page 36.
+[^294]: Public hearing, 29 January 2010, page 36.
-295 Blair T. A Journey.
+[^295]: Blair T. A Journey.
 Hutchinson, 2010.

 521

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to CrawfordI know all this can be made to sound corny or even … self-deceiving in terms of our effect on US decision-making.
+I know all this can be made to sound corny or even … self-deceiving in terms of our effect on US decision-making.
 I was well aware that ultimately the US would take its own decisions in its own interests.
 But I was also aware that … Britain and Europe were going to face a much more uncertain future without America … our alliance